 1er sept., en ligne : Representing the Queen Consort in Europe, 1650–1918

 Matthieu Mensch (Université de Strasbourg) is seeking colleagues in the fields of royal and court studies who are interested in co-organizing an online symposium “Representing the Queen Consort in Europe, 1650–1918” in connection with the Royal Studies Network.
-Please see below for a description of the symposium theme and if you are interested in collaborating with Matthieu on this proposed event or would like further information, email him at mensch at unistra.fr .
+Please see below for a description of the symposium theme and if you are interested in collaborating with Matthieu on this proposed event or would like further information, email him at mensch chez unistra.fr .

 Intellectual Justification :